jarvint12/hruh_webpage/en/contribute.md

 To add subsections to this website,

-* Create a new file in the repo
+* Create a new file in [the repo](https://github.com/janihuuh/hruh_webpage).
-* Add it to navigation.md in the folder, like the previous documents have been.
+* Add a link to the navigation.md in the folder, like the previous documents have been.
 You can look for tips from [MDwiki website](http://dynalon.github.io/mdwiki/#!index.md).

 The file should be updated it automagically after the file is in the folder, force refresh (Cmd+R) could give it the final push if needed.